bu-cisl/SSNP-IDT/README.md

 # SSNP-IDT: Split-step non-paraxial model for intensity diffraction tomography

-Python implementation of paper: **High-fidelity intensity diffraction tomography with a non-paraxial multiple-scattering model**.
+Python implementation of paper: [**High-fidelity intensity diffraction tomography with a non-paraxial multiple-scattering model**](https://arxiv.org/abs/2207.06532).

 This repository includes a highly flexible and easy-to-use Python package based on PyCUDA library, and code examples for simulation and reconstruction.

+## Citation

+If you find this project useful in your research, please consider citing our paper:

+Jiabei Zhu, Hao Wang, and Lei Tian, High-fidelity intensity diffraction tomography with a non-paraxial multiple-scattering model. *arXiv:2207.06532*

 ## Introduction